 Authenticate and Grade Your eBay Collectibles

-If you buy or sell collectibles on eBay, then you may want to use an outside expert to authenticate (verify that it’s the real deal) and/or grade (determine a value based on the item’s condition and legitimacy) these items.
+It’s a good idea to authenticate any collectibles you buy on eBay.
+Some companies provide the service of authenticating (verifying that it’s the real deal) or authenticating and grading (determining a value based on the item’s condition and legitimacy).
 To have these services performed on your items, you’ll have to send them to the service and pay a fee.

 Following are a few excellent sites for grading coins:

-Numismatic Guaranty Corporation (NGC): This site offers eBay users a discount and features a mail-in grading and certification service for your coins.
+Numismatic Guaranty Corporation of America (NGCA): The site offers information as well as a mail-in grading and certification service for your coins.

-Stamp collectors (or those who have just inherited a collection from Uncle Steve) can get their stamps “expertized” (authenticated) by the American Philatelic Society.
+Stamp collectors (or those who have just inherited a collection from Uncle Steve) can get their stamps authenticated by the American Philatelic Society.

 Sports cards and sports memorabilia have a bunch of authentication services.
-If you got your autograph or memorabilia direct from the player or team, you can ensure its authenticity.
+If you acquired your autograph or item of memorabilia directly from the player or team, you can ensure its authenticity.
 Having the item authenticated may or may not get you a higher price at eBay.
 Try these sites: